whatwedo/CrudBundle/docs/search.md

 ## Global Search

-The bundle comes with a predefined Controller to handle search request.
+The bundle comes already with a predefined Controller.

 Controller/SearchController.php